Who actually ‘owns the rights’ to massage?

 What a strange question!
 But, let’s try to come up with an answer.
 As you will see, there are all kinds of entities who could stake their claims to massage.
 Here is a list of 14 of them.

-- Can the professional massage therapists claim it through their licenses?
+- Can professional massage therapists claim it through their licenses?

-- Or is it the regulatory agencies who pass laws that affect those therapists?
+- Or is it the regulatory agencies that pass laws that affect those therapists?

-- What about the red-light districts all over the world who advertise massage in most major cities on the planet – can they stake a claim to it?
+- What about the red-light districts all over the world that advertise massage in most major cities on the planet – can they stake a claim to it?

 - How about all the billions of mothers who stroke and massage their babies and children lovingly?
 Can they claim it as theirs?

 - Or maybe the countless native healers, shamans, and medicine people who have used massage in some form or another for thousands of years?